Tickets, Admission and Parking

-Tickets are available onsite during the event, and may be purchased with cash only.
+Tickets are available onsite during the event, and may be purchased with cash or credit card.
+ATMs are available onsite.

 Lancaster boasts one of California's most abundant crops of the vibrant poppies that are the state flower.
 For several years, the City of Lancaster co-sponsored the Wildflower Information Center with the Lancaster Woman's Club to cater to the interests of thousands of visitors who flocked to the Antelope Valley for a glimpse of these brilliant, beautiful flowers.
 Held at the Lancaster Museum/Art Gallery, visitors could pick up free wildflower maps and learn about the best viewing locations before heading out to the Antelope Valley California Poppy Reserve.